 Manually setting the Win9x refresh rate

 Occasionally a monitor will go goofy on you when Windows decides to use a weird refresh rate that the monitor won’t support.
 Sometimes Windows (especially Windows 95) just flat refuses to work with a really old VGA monitor because it insists on using something other than 60 Hz.
 Or maybe Win9x just isn’t using the highest rate your monitor supports.
-In NT, you can manually set the refresh rate.
-In 95 or 98, you have to go spelunking.
-Boot in safe mode, which uses boring but safe 640×480, 60 Hz.
-Set the resolution to something you know works.
-Then open Regedit and navigate to HKLM\System\CurrentControlSet\Services\Class\Display.
+Or maybe you’re recording video and want to get the best possible image by synchronizing the CRT to your camera.

 Be careful–overdriving your monitor or your video card can seriously damage one or the other, and I can’t take any responsibility for that.